GerHobbelt/tesseract-ocr-mailing-list-archive/tesseract-ocr mailing list archive - part 3.md

 German special characters

-I was hoping that there's a paramter to limit line size.
+I was hoping that there's a parameter to limit line size.
 Something like xy pixel or % below the